ItzELECTR0/TWAOS/README.md

 The game is planned to have 10 chapters.
 I wish to finish the first one by 2027, the rest following along not too long after.

+## OPEN-SOURCE AAA?

+The game is not tripple A in terms of budget or team size.
+After all I'm only a solo developer with big aspirations.
+<br> However I plan to deliver as close to tripple A quality to the best of my ability.

 ## WHY OPEN SOURCE?

 "Culture shouldn't exist only for those who can afford it"